- Prep Time : 0m

 I like to use my fabric tortilla oven to warm my flour tortillas.
 Place 6 tortillas in the “oven” and cook on high for 45 seconds in a microwave.

-If you don't have a tortilla oven, you can place one or two flour tortillas in the microwave for 30 seconds on high.
+If you don’t have a tortilla oven, you can place one or two flour tortillas on a plate and cover with a damp paper towel.
+Place them in the microwave for 30 seconds on high.

 It’s important to warm your tortillas first before placing the eggs and hashbrown mixture in them.
 It makes folding them much easier and they don’t break or tear.